wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-backup.md

 The Backup and Restore feature in [Azure Web Apps](/documentation/services/web-sites/) lets you easily create web app backups manually or automatically.
 You can restore your web app to a previous state, or create a new web app based on one of your original app's backups.

-For information on restoring an Azure web app from backup, see [Restore a web app](/documentation/articles/web-sites-restore).
+For information on restoring an Azure web app from backup, see [Restore a web app](/documentation/articles/web-sites-restore/).

 ##<a name="whatsbackedup"></a> What gets backed up
 Web Apps can back up the following information:

 * Web app configuration
 * Web app file content
-* Any Azure SQL atabases or MySQL databases connected to your app (you can choose which ones to include in the backup)
+* Any Azure SQL databases or MySQL databases connected to your app (you can choose which ones to include in the backup)

 This information is backed up to the Azure storage account and container that you specify.